Engee documentation

 Sample_Time = 0.0001;

-**The code cell must be executed before running the simulation.
+The code cell must be executed before starting the simulation.

-This code cell uses methods to interact with the control flow of the programme, try/catch:
+In this code cell, methods are used to interact with the control flow of the program, try/catch:

 In [ ]: